JackpotRising/jr-docs/homebase/integration.md

 #### 5. Currency (optional)

-If you plan to use a custom game currency in place of real money, you may provide your assets here.
+If you plan to use a custom game currency in place of real money, provide your assets here.

 ![Screenshot](media/game/008.png)